Neutral / cushion / high arch

 The outsole configuration shows rubber treads of regular size.
 There is a decoupled heel to isolate shock and for a little cushioning.
 Adidas is using Super Blown Rubber, its own version of a sticky rubber compound, in almost all areas of the outsole for traction and durability.
 For flexibility and a more natural running, flex grooves are utilized in the outsole.

 A firm foam and a plastic shank in the midfoot combine for an effective overpronation feature in the Response Boost 2.0.
 These two features are part of the Torsion System that provides torsional stability for runners as well.
+The same midsole technology can also be found in the popular Adidas Ultra Boost Uncaged.
 A standard EVA foam is also located here for resilient and lightweight cushioning.
 The shoe takes a huge part of its name from the Boost technology in the midsole.
 Adidas uses its revolutionary TPU pellets that lock themselves together for impact absorption and then returns a huge percent of the impact for a very dynamic run.

 The Techfit upper encapsulates the use of breathable mesh and lightweight support and structure as provided synthetic materials.
 Instead of the usual overlays, the shoe uses bands to hold the foot together.
 A seamless construction and a very well-padded tongue and collar deliver serious comfort on the road, even when worn sockless.
 Adidas includes a removable insole for a better step-in comfort and support.